Prayer and Spirituality

 - to train people in ways of praying and helping others to pray and

 - to explore new ways of encouraging prayer and our relationship with God both inside and outside of the church.

 - Arranging Quiet Days - see Events Diary for more details.

 - Arranging Quiet Days for Clergy - see Events Diary for more details.

 - Running courses in spirituality as requested by parishes.
 Journeying On: exploring personal spirituality and Opening Windows: four spiritual traditions.
 See Learning and Training for more details.

 - Maintaining a list of spiritual directors and providing support for them.
-If you would like to think about having a spiritual director or companion speak to your parish priest or contact Revd Mildred Butterworth or Revd James Allison.
+If you would like to think about having a spiritual director or companion speak to your parish priest or contact Revd Canon James Allison.